Tenka04/Tenka04/README.md

 # 💫 About Me:
-👋 Hi, I’m @Tenka04<br>🌱 I’m currently learning Java, Gradle<br>🔭 I’m currently working on how to develop Game Engine<br>📫 How to reach me : - sujalsangle@gmail.com<br>⚡ Fun fact :- We are creating AI which will replace our own position
+👋 Hi, I’m @Tenka04<br>🌱 I’m currently learning Java, Gradle<br>🔭 I’m currently working on java awt<br>📫 How to reach me : - sujalsangle@gmail.com<br>⚡ Fun fact :- We are creating AI which will replace our own position

 ## 🌐 Socials: